usnistgov/O-RAN-Testbed-Automation/OpenAirInterface_Testbed/README.md

   - If `cat /proc/cpuinfo | grep avx2` is not empty, then OpenAirInterface should be able to build without issues.
 </details>

+## Handover Scenario

+The script `run_handover_scenario.sh`, based on the handover tutorial [\[4\]][oai-handover], automates the process of setting up a handover scenario with two DUs and one CU.
+It starts the 5G Core, FlexRIC, CU, DU 1, and UE 1.
+Next, it starts DU 2, and opens a telnet session to the CU for monitoring and controlling the handover process.
+The command `ci trigger_f1_ho 1` can be used to trigger a handover for UE 1 from DU 1 to DU 2.
+  - To start each component in its own gnome-terminal instance, use `./run_handover_scenario.sh show`.

 ---

 ## References